-Within 90 seconds, a pair of VERY ENTHUSIASTIC Muse fans replaced us.
+Within 90 seconds, a pair of VERY ENTHUSIASTIC Muse fans took our old spot.
 And they clearly didn’t harbor a fear of human contact or really a fear of anything because the soul of the universe was channeling through their bodies.

 They began to dance.